 Store it in a clean air tight container.
 (Preferably glass).

-Just remember: your diet plays a major role in reducing dental cavities and gum disease.
+Remember, your diet plays a significant role in reducing dental cavities and gum disease.
 Eating a diet full of processed foods and sugar – never ends well for your teeth!
 A lack of vitamin C can also lead to gum disease and sores in the mouth.
-So no matter which toothpaste you prefer to use – try remember the importance of a well-balanced diet, filled with bright coloured veg and fruit and good quality whole grains.
+So no matter which toothpaste you prefer to use – try to remember the importance of a well-balanced diet, filled with bright colored veg and fruit and good quality whole grains.

 Other pages in the cocopalmtree in connection with this page